thescouser89/build-finder/README.md

 The `cache-max-idle` option specifies the cache entry maximum idle time in milliseconds.

-The `checksum-only` option specifies whether or not to skip the Koji build lookup stage and only checksum the files in the input.
+The `checksum-only` option specifies whether to skip the Koji build lookup stage and only checksum the files in the input.
 This stage is performed offline, whereas the build lookup stage is online.

 The `checksum-type` option specifies the checksum type to use for lookups.
 Note that at this time Koji can only support a single checksum